carbon-language/carbon-lang/llvm/docs/LangRef.rst

 deemed to occur on the edge from the corresponding predecessor block to the current block (but after any definition of an '``invoke``' instruction's return value on the same edge).

+The optional ``fast-math-flags`` marker indicates that the phi has one or more :ref:`fast-math-flags <fastmath>`.
+These are optimization hints to enable otherwise unsafe floating-point optimizations.
+Fast-math-flags are only valid for phis that return a floating-point scalar or vector type.

 Semantics:
 """"""""""